Exporting to Brunei

 Economic diversification

 Activity is strong in the oil and gas industry, and the country is encouraging economic diversification through major foreign direct investment (FDI) projects in other sectors.
-These include petrochemical refinery and industrial fertiliser plants (Borneo Bulletin/IMF, 2018.)
 This supports Vision 2035 - Brunei’s long-term sustainable development plan.

 A strategic partner